strimzi/metrics-reporter/README.md

 # Strimzi Prometheus Metrics Reporter

 Apache Kafka® brokers and clients expose metrics to monitor them.
-There is a pluggable reporter interface that allows exporting these metrics to monitoring systems.
+A pluggable reporter interface allows exporting these metrics to monitoring systems.
 Apache Kafka has a built-in reporter for JMX.

 This repository contains a reporter implementation for Prometheus as proposed in [Strimzi Proposal #64](https://github.com/strimzi/proposals/blob/main/064-prometheus-metrics-reporter.md).